 Living with and supporting Stargardt’s Disease – a blog by Kayley, who has Stargardts and is an artist and professional singer from Warrington in England.
 A useful post – Stargardt’s Groups and Pages on Facebook.

-Living with Stargardt’s – blog started September 2008 by Jen in Canada.
+Living with Stargardt’s – a blog by Jen in Toronto, Canada.

 LVATUG blog – serving the North Carolina Triangle low vision community in USA.